wickwirew/PureSQL/README.md

 ## Dependency Injection
 > TL;DR Avoid the repository pattern, inject queries.

-Otter was written with application development in mind.
+PureSQL was written with application development in mind.
 One of the pain points when talking to a database is dependency injection.
 Normally this would mean wrapping your database calls in a repository or some other layer to keep the model layer testable without needing a database connection.
 This is all good but that means writing different protocols and mocks.
 When writing the protocol you need to decide whether to just make it `async` or maybe a `publisher`.
 Sometimes you need both...
-Otter solves these problems and was designed to have injection builtin.
+PureSQL solves these problems and was designed to have injection builtin.

-At the core, Otter exposes one core type for injections which is `any Query<Input, Output>`.
+At the core, PureSQL exposes one core type for injections which is `any Query<Input, Output>`.
 This acts as a wrapper, which knows nothing about the database that can passed into a model or view model.
 For example, if we have a query that takes in an `Int` and returns a `String` we can setup our view model like:
 ```swift
 class ViewModel {
   let fetchString: any Query<Int, String>